rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Remove the build plate by turning the top black rotary knob (on the Z-axis) in a counter-clockwise direction, enabling the build plate to be slid towards you.
 Do not remove the rotary knob; only rotate it enough to slide the plate off.
 - [ ] Ensure the build plate surface is clean and free of any resin or gunk; gently scrape if needed.
 Clean the build plate surface with alcohol and lint-free cloth.
 - [ ] Loosen the two bright hex-head bolts on the build plate head using the large hex wrench - one is on the front, the other on the side.
 Do not unscrew completely, just enough to allow the build plate to rotate freely as well as up and down.
 - [ ] Ensure there are no solidified/hardened pieces of resin present in the VAT.
-Ensure the FEP surface is smooth by gently raking a soft silicone spatula across all of its surface area. :warning: If roughness exists; stop the leveling process, filter the VAT's contents back into the resin bottle, clean the VAT, and then restart leveling :warning: Damage to the FEP and LCD screen is possible when debris exists between the FEP and build plate.
+Ensure the FEP surface is smooth by gently raking a soft silicone spatula across all of its surface areas. :warning: If roughness exists, stop the leveling process, filter the VAT's contents back into the resin bottle, clean the VAT, and then restart leveling :warning: Damage to the FEP and LCD screen is possible when debris exists between the FEP and build plate.
 - [ ] Slide the build plate back onto the printer's Z-axis and tighten the rotary knob.
 - [ ] Home the Z-axis by selecting the 'Tool' button, 'Manual' button, and Home button (looks like an upside-down T).
 - [ ] The build plate will go down to the FEP, slightly rise, and then down again.
 Check the build plate's alignment and very gently rotate as needed to ensure it is square with the printer.